SDGforskning/sdg-tagger/README.md

 ## License

 The contents of this repository, except the contents of the "searchterms" folder, are lisensed under a MIT lisense - see LICENSE.md.
-The contents of the "searchterms" folder are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa]; the attibution can be taken from the citation file in this repository.
+The contents of the "searchterms" folder are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa]; see LICENSE_searchterms.md.
+The attibution can be taken from the citation file in this repository.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]